Audience Education Manager and Assistant to Artistic Director Peter Boal

 PNB Teaching Artist

-Ann Marie Caldwell Teaching the arts to students is a passion for Ann Marie Caldwell.
-This is her seventh year as a teaching artist, with experience in teaching movement, drama, and visual art.
+Ann Marie Caldwell is passionate about teaching the arts to students.
+This is her ninth year as a teaching artist, with experience in teaching movement, drama, and visual art.
 Ann Marie graduated from University of Puget Sound with a degree in theatre before completing the Teaching Artist Apprenticeship at Seattle Children’s Theatre.
-She has continued her training with the Creative Dance Center and is a participant in the 2011-12 Washington State Arts Commission-sponsored Teaching Artist Training Lab.
+She has continued her training with the Creative Dance Center and was a participant in the 2011-12 Washington State Arts Commission-sponsored Teaching Artist Training Lab.
 Ann Marie is delighted to have joined PNB in 2011.

 Suzanne Singla trained with Columbia Dance Ensemble in Vancouver, Oregon Ballet Theatre School and Alvin Ailey American Dance Center, where she received a Certificate of Dance.
 She performed with dance ensembles in Oregon, New York and South Africa.
 Her teaching credits include faculty positions at Connecticut Dance Theatre, School at Steps, and Ballet Hispanico.
-Ms. Singla joined the PNBS faculty in 2004 and served as Children’s Division Coordinator from 20052009.
-She recently completed her training in STOTT Pilates.
+Suzanne joined the Community Education and PNBS faculty in 2004 and served as Children’s Division Coordinator from 2005–2009.
+She is also a certified STOTT Pilates instructor.

 Becca Baggenstoss teaches and performs a variety of percussion styles.
 Native of Arkansas, she received a bachelor of music education from Oklahoma State University and a masters in percussion performance from the University of New Mexico.
-She arrived on the Seattle scene in 2009 and already has a variety of gigs from principle percussionist with the Lake Union Civic Orchestra, to performing with the Seattle Percussion Collective, the Pacific Northwest Ballet, Chaotic Noise Marching Corps, Concert Imaginaire, and Super Geek League.
+She arrived on the Seattle scene in 2009 and already has a variety of gigs from principle percussionist with the Lake Union Civic Orchestra, to performing with the Blue Thunder Drumline, the Seattle Percussion Collective, Pacific Northwest Ballet, Chaotic Noise Marching Corps, Concert Imaginaire, and Super Geek League.
 She also teaches the Franklin High School drumline and teaches privately at the Seattle Drum School and various after school music programs.
 She joined the PNB Education team in 2010.